firegurafiku/shodantask/README.txt

 introduced regex facilities into the standard library years ago.
 Bad news, 'std::regex_search' wants a pair of bidirectional iterators in order to get its job done (obviously, since many regular expressions need to backtrack during their matching).
-I can come with two three solutions here.
+After thinking a bit, I came up with three possible solutions for the iterator problem.

 Considered approaches